-- 5 Sleep button Provides for the lower level of power consumption.
-For details on power management, see Using the Power Saving - 6 POWER switch Slide the POWER switch to turn on and off the wireless keyboard. - Indicators

-(Battery): Turns on while the AA batteries for the wireless keyboard are sufficient and switches to when the batteries wear out. - (Num lock): Turns on while in the Num Lock state. - (Caps lock): Turns on while in the Caps Lock state. - (Scroll lock): Turns on while in the Scroll Lock state. - Y (Connect): Turns on while connection between the computer and the wireless keyboard is in place to indicate that the keyboard is ready for use (page 25).
+- 5 Sleep button Provides for the lower level of power consumption. - For details on power management, see Using the Power Saving Mode (page 116). - 6 POWER switch Slide the POWER switch to turn on and off the wireless keyboard. - 7 Indicators - (Battery): turns on while the AA batteries for the wireless keyboard are sufficient and switches to when the batteries wear out. - (Num lock): Turns on while in the Num Lock state. - (Caps lock): Turns on while in the Caps Lock state. - (Scroll lock): Turns on while in the Scroll Lock state. - Y (Connect): Turns on while connection between the computer and the wireless keyboard is in place to indicate that the keyboard is ready for use (page 25).

 - 8 Windows key

 Displays the Start menu.

-- Applications key Displays a shortcut menu in certain software applications.
+- Applications keyDisplays a shortcut menu in certain software applications.

 - 10 Directional arrow keys